Should Christians today consider online games as a means of spreading the gospel?

 He quotes from Matthew 24:14 (ESV), which says, “This gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come.”

-As such, the message “must reach every tribe, tongue, and nation,” Pastor Jorge echoes Revelation 10:11.
+As such, the message “must reach every tribe, tongue, and nation,” Jorge echoing Revelation 10:11 as well.

 With this, he believes, without a doubt, that “online gaming is a huge opportunity to reach specific groups of people who also need Jesus.”